Understanding Hepatitis -- Diagnosis and Treatment

 Your primary care doctor should be able to provide adequate care of your hepatitis.
 However, if you have severe hepatitis, you may require treatment by a hepatologist or gastroenterologist -- specialists in diseases of the liver.
 Hospitalization is normally unnecessary unless you cannot eat or drink or are vomiting.

 Doctors sometimes recommend drug therapy for people with certain types of hepatitis.
-Antiviral medication for hepatitis B includes peginterferon, Epivir, Hepsera, Baraclude, Tyzeka, and tenofovir.
-The standard treatment for chronic hepatitis C is a course of peginterferon plus ribavirin for people with genotype 2 and 3, and peginterferon plus ribavirin plus a protease inhibitor – either Incivek or Victrelis for people with genotype 1.
-These treatments have been shown to cure up to 80% of those infected with hepatitis C.
+Antiviral medication for hepatitis B includes interferon, peginterferon, lamivudine (Epivir), adefovir (Hepsera), entecavir (Baraclude), tenofovir (Viread), and telbivudine (Tyzeka).
+Until recently, the standard treatment for chronic hepatitis C was a course of peginterferon plus ribavirin for people with genotype 2 and 3, and peginterferon plus ribavirin plus a protease inhibitor – either Incivek or Victrelis for people with genotype 1.
+These treatments had been shown to be effective in from 50% to 80% of those infected with hepatitis C.